chiararomanengo/PBF-FR/README.md

 ## Content of the repository
 - `src`: source code including the two submodules where the two main steps of the pipeline are implemented
   - `partitioning`: developed in C++ and detailed in Section 4.1 of the paper
-  - `regognition`: developed in MATLAB and detailed in Section 4.2 of the paper
+  - `recognition`: developed in MATLAB and detailed in Section 4.2 of the paper
 - `scripts`: scripts necessary to build C++ code and replicate experiments described in the paper

 ## Build the source code